metacurrency/ceptr-org/whitepapers/Holochains.md

 Why different chains instead of one universal chain?
 Because it is easy to refer to information across chains, just like we link to other web content today.
 However, universal social agreement is virtually impossible.
 Computational integrity of the holochain approach relies on agreement about not just something is calculated (we all know how to add and subtract numbers on an account balance), but how strenuously we need to enforce validation and verification constraints for data integrity and resilience.

 The more strenuous the constraints, the more "expensive" the computing and bandwidth is for each node.
 Thinking that there is ONE optimal configuration to balance the data integrity needs with the data integrity costs is simply naive.
+You might want to run a group scheduling holochain on your cell phone but not host a distributed Wikipedia for the world on your phone.

 Now add the complexity of the additional layer of the ability to evolve the social agreements.
 Technologically speaking, Holochains can support versioning of their data schema, validation rules, DHT resiliency, and neighborhood structures.
 Socially and politically, navigating changing agreements can be much more complex.
 How many people protest every time Facebook makes a change to the UI.